 A mortise is a slot or trough, usually in the edge of a piece of wood.
-If it's towaard the end of a piece of wood it can be open on the end "open mortise" or not (closed mortise).
-It can go all the way through (through mortise) the piece of wood or only part way through.
-It can have round (round end) ends or square ends.
+If it’s toward the end of a piece of wood it can be open on the end (open mortise) or closed (closed mortise).
+It can go all the way through (through mortise) the piece of wood or only part way through (blind mortise).
+It can have round (round end) ends or square ends (square mortise).
 The most difficult type of mortise to make is a true square, closed, through mortise.
-And, wouldn't you know, that's exactly the type of mortise used on the top and bottom rails on traditional windows.
+And that’s exactly the type of mortise used on the top and bottom rails on traditional windows.

 Unfortunately, just making a mortise in one board and a tenon on another doesn’t mean the job is done.
 If it’s a “closed, through mortise” the tenon won’ fit properly without some additional mill work called “Haunching”.

-Haunching means cutting off a portion of the tenon in order for it to fit propery into the mortise.
+Haunching means cutting off a portion of the tenon in order for it to fit properly into the mortise.

 Not only must the waste portion be removed but a portion of the rail has to be relieved to accommodate the profile.
-This can not be acomplished by merely sawing off the waste but again requires some specialized equipment.
+This cannot be accomplished by merely sawing off the waste but again requires some specialized equipment.

 Each of the operations mentioned on this page must be performed with the utmost care.